If your former boss is giving you a bad reference and it’s keeping you from getting a new job, you might be able to stop it with a defamation lawsuit.

 On the other hand, if the statements are lies and the boss knew it, there’s a possibility of a defamation suit.
 It also might be defamation if the boss makes an accusation without evidence of its truthfulness – an unproven suspicion, for example, that an employee was stealing.
 You might have a cause of action if those accusations are made as part of references or as a reason cited in support of a wrongful termination.

-We also can counsel companies, helping them craft policies that comply with the law and lessen the change of a defamation lawsuit.
+We also can counsel companies, helping them craft policies that lessen the chance of a problem.